etemesi254/zune-image/README.md

 ## Safety

-This workspace **allows only 1 type of unsafe:** platform specific intrinsics (e.g. SIMD), and only where speed really matters.
+This workspace **allows only 1 type of unsafe**: platform specific intrinsics (e.g. SIMD), and only where speed really matters.

-All other types are **explicitly forbidden.**
+All other types are **explicitly forbidden**.

 ## Repository structure

 - `crates` Contain main image code, each crate is prefixed with `zune-`.
-  The crates are divided into image formats, like `zune-png` deals with `png` decoding
+  The crates are divided into image formats, e.g. `zune-png` deals with `png` decoding.
-- `zune-imageprocs` deals with image processing routines, etc etc
+- `zune-imageprocs` deals with image processing routines, etc.
-- `tests`: Image testing routines, they mainly read from `test-images`
+- `tests`: Image testing routines, they mainly read from `test-images`.
 - `benchmarks`: Benchmarking routines, they test the library routines with other popular image libraries.
 - `fuzz-corpus` : Some interesting image files used for fuzzing.
-- `test-images`: Images for testing various aspects of the decoder
+- `test-images`: Images for testing various aspects of the decoder.
-- `docs`: Documentation on various parts of the library
+- `docs`: Documentation on various parts of the library.

 ## Why yet another image library

-Rust already has a good image library i.e https://github.com/image-rs/image
+Rust already has a good image library i.e. https://github.com/image-rs/image.

 But I'll let the overall speed of operations (decoding, applying image operations like blurring) speak for itself when compared to other implementations.

 ## Benchmarks.

-Library benchmarks are available [online] and also reproducible offline
+Library benchmarks are available [online] and also reproducible offline.

-To reproduce benchmarks you can run the following commands
+To reproduce benchmarks you can run the following commands.

-Tested, on Linux, but should work for most operating systems
+Tested, on Linux, but should work for most operating systems.

 ```shell
 git clone https://github.com/etemesi254/zune-image